A POIGNANT RENDERING OF THE BAND

 Two of the group had achieved European celebrity as leaders of their own ensembles.
 Seven or eight more were professionals.
 Several were conservatory students, already showing promise.
-But many had merely learned to play an instrument in school.
+But many had merely learned to hold an instrument in school.

 Thrown together by the most barbaric catastrophe in human history, they were dragged off to Auschwitz from thirty different cities in twelve different countries – and then promptly robbed of their families and their dignity.

 At least half of the members were fluent in two languages, and more than a few knew three or four, including Czech, Dutch, English, French, German, Greek, Hebrew, Hungarian, Ladino, Polish, Russian, Ukrainian, and Yiddish.

 Politically, the ensemble ranged from militant communists and socialists to moderate liberals and conservatives.
 Religiously, it included fully assimilated Jews, fully observant Jews, militant Zionists, devout Roman Catholics, lapsed Roman Catholics, traditional Russian Orthodox, and no shortage of ardent secular atheists.

 Such broad cultural persuasions at times gave rise to divisions.
 But despite every barrier, these women turned to one another for refuge from peril and hunger, and with remarkable consistency they replied with comfort and nurture – not rarely at the risk of their own lives.

 Countless remarkable events in the life of this band have now been documented in testimonies that cover more than seven decades.
-These include a wide range of articles, interviews, memoirs, poems, concerts and films, now rendered in more than twenty languages.
+These include a wide range of memoirs, interviews, films and concerts, now rendered in more than twenty languages.
 All are important.
 Many are heart-breaking and heroic.